Key Takeaway

 If your parents haven't planned for this expense, a single health event — a stroke, a fall, a dementia diagnosis — could deplete their savings in a matter of years.

-Research shows that financial decision-making ability can begin declining years before a clinical diagnosis of cognitive impairment.
+Financial decision-making ability can begin declining years before a clinical diagnosis of cognitive impairment.
 This means the window for having this conversation and putting protections in place may be narrower than you think.
+And financial exploitation of older adults is widespread and growing — older adults lose billions of dollars annually to scams, fraudulent charities, predatory financial products, and, most painfully, exploitation by family members, neighbors, or caregivers.

 How to Start the Conversation